Guidance Note - Youth and Social Sectors

 |

-The following example of guiding questions for a contextual assessment of the realities of young people in relation to social sector programmes is a supplement to the general thematic and contextual analysis and appraisals, cf. Annex 1: Context Analysis in the Guidelines for Programmes and Projects, AMG, November 2020.
+The following example of guiding questions for a contextual assessment of the realities of young people in relation to social sector programmes is a supplement to the general thematic and contextual analysis and appraisals, cf. Annex 1: Context Analysis in the Guidelines for Programmes and Projects, AMG.

 Contextual assessment: youth |